 - Mapping documents providing links to the Early Year Foundation Stage, Preparing for Adulthood, AET Standards.

 - Online progress tracking, compatibility with many online progress tracking tools.
 ShowProgress has developed a bespoke AET Autism Progression Framework 2.0 platform enabling a range of new features such as tablet compatibility, facility to add evidence, extended progress tracking, printable reports and Cloud storage (subscription required).
-Please visit AET Autism Progression Framework 2.0 powered by ShowProgress to find out more.
+The platform is now live, please visit AET Autism Progression Framework 2.0 powered by ShowProgress to find out more.

 Suzanne Farrell, Autism Associates, Progression Framework Project Lead said: “We have been delighted to hear about the range of ways that the AET Progression Framework has helped practitioners to identify individual needs and celebrate achievement for children and young people on the autism spectrum.
 Staff in mainstream schools and specialist provision across the age phases have been using the Progression Framework to support the writing of outcomes for personal learning plans and Education, Health and Care Plans (EHCPs) and have used it to identify and track small steps of progress.
 Based on feedback from users the Progression Framework content has been revised and materials updated to provide a choice of formats and include new resources designed to improve access to the Framework.
 We hope that users of the new resource will find it useful and valuable.”